York City Kit

 2024/5

 For the 2024/5 season, City switched kit suppliers to Hummel, after plans to go with Le Coq Sportif fell through as they don't made kits for under 7s.
+Supplies of children's size shirts were in very limited supply even as late as November in the run up to Christmas.
 The new 3 year partnership will see Hummel provide all on field playing kit and training gear for every YCFC City.
 The 2024/5 first choice red shirt, revealed on June 11 with new signing Alex Hunt features a distinctive white pinstripe design and boasts the iconic Hummel chevrons along the shoulder.
 "This is Yorkshire", proudly worn on the back, with the white rose of York on the front and topped with a proper, embroidered badge.
 Hummel’s ECO8 implementation means each shirt is manufactured from high performing polyester produced from up to eight recycled plastic bottles.
 Read more.
 That said, it does look like an off the shelf kit rather than a bespoke design for City.
 On July 5, Get Branded Workwear, a part of the York based Ceejays group, were announced as sleeve sponsor.
 Later in July, City announced a third kit, a deep pink (also known as “cotton candy”) and then a “Yorkshire Rose” ("This is Yorkshire" and the white rose of York on the front) inspired away kit in off white (or “coconut milk”), in real life, it looks suspiciously white.
 All 3 were launched with navy blue shorts.
 The

 Best Ever City Kit